 Since Wednesday 28 June, we have been working with community volunteers to sort and distribute these donations.

-Nearly half of donations have now been cleared.
-Around 62 tonnes of donations have been sorted and 27 tonnes are either in Red Cross shops or in transit to them or being held for later distribution to shops.
+To date around 93 tonnes of donations have been sorted and 76 tonnes are either in Red Cross shops, in transit to them or being held for later distribution to shops.